-George Washington never chopped down a cherry tree, but you can still celebrate his birthday (either Presidents Day or his actual birthday, February 22nd) with something cherry.
+George Washington never chopped down a cherry tree, but you can still celebrate his birthday (either on Presidents Day or his actual birthday, February 22nd) with something cherry.

-The chocolate cupcakes have a “surprise” filling of cherry preserves; and the buttercream also has some cherry preserves for color and flavor.
+The chocolate cupcakes have a “surprise” filling of cherry preserves, and the buttercream also has some cherry preserves for color and flavor.
 You can use plain buttercream if you prefer, tinted pink.

 Prep time is 20 minutes, cook time is 20 minutes.

 1. PREHEAT the oven to 350°F, line 12 muffin cups with paper liners (or 20 muffin cups, if you have two pans).
 Set aside.